Legal Advice for Compensation Insurance Claims & TPD Payouts

 What is a Common Law Claim for Work Injury?

 The value of your work injury common law damages payout relies on your unique circumstances and how much your life has been impacted.
 For example, if you work as a labourer, a back injury will challenge your work capacity more than if your job is at a desk in an office.
+When approved, you will receive a settlement for work injury damages.
+This payment compensates you for your loss and includes considerations such as:

-• Your pain and suffering
+• Pain and suffering

-• Your past and future lost income
+• Lost income, past and future

 • The cost of additional care and support